rpavez/node-crypto-auth/README.md

 2. You sign one or more certificates and distribute to users you want to have access this service
 3. They execute a REST call sending this certificate in order to get a temporary access token.
 4. They can safely use this token to execute requests

-THIS INTENDED TO USE ADDITIONALLY TO HTTPS FOR IMPROVED SECURITY

 How generate certificates
 ----------------------------